 3. Annual additions limit

-However, since you've already met the elective deferral limit, those contributions must be made as an after-tax distribution.
+However, since you've already met the elective deferral limit, those contributions must be made as an after-tax contribution.
 You won't receive a tax deduction when you make those additional contributions, but the money will grow in the account as tax deferred.

 That means you'll only pay taxes on the earnings when you withdraw the money from your retirement account years later.
 Avoidance of future taxes on earnings is why many people quickly convert after-tax contributions to the Roth portion of their 401(k).
-However, not all employers provide this option in their qualified plan.
+However, not all employers provide this option in their plan.

 One more caveat for TSP contributions: If a service member contributes above the elective deferral limit while in a combat zone, those contributions towards the annual addition limit must go into the Traditional portion of the TSP.